 That liberated us to remove end-of-unit tests and summative projects altogether.
 Students complete performance tasks based on some content and skills practiced within a given unit, but not all.
 The continual flow of low-stakes assessments also increases the range of out-of-school learning opportunities by supporting students on extended hospital or juvenile detention stays, or during school closures.

 To further accommodate the range of diverse learners, students do not demonstrate ‘mastery’ of a concept or skill just once.
-The world of education has built an erroneous connotation of mastery, one that suggests a singular apex or destination.
+As the word mastery became a buzzword, its meaning was lost.
+Educators and assessment products erroneously suggest that mastery a singular apex or destination that students reach once before ‘moving on.’
 This misguided meaning contradicts the notions of expert and lifelong learning, where one concedes that there is always more to learn and always a way to grow.

 Brilliant author and scholar Sarah Lewis steers us in the right direction in her book The Rise: Creativity, The Gift of Failure and the Search for Mastery.
 She observed and researched present-day and long-ago inventors, artists, scientists, explorers and athletes.
 Real masters are lifelong learners, always longing for the next opportunity to hone their craft.
 She explains:

 Building on her wisdom, we move students toward chronic, positive patterns of performance rather than a singular endpoint.
-To accomplish this within our assessment system, we expand the range of time afforded to student assessment by requiring multiple demonstrations across multiple contexts.
-We also design performance tasks that balance, on a longitudinal basis, opportunities to practice given competencies.
+To accomplish this, we expand the timeframe allotted to the assessment of a given competency by requiring multiple demonstrations across multiple contexts.
+We also design learning experiences that balance, on a longitudinal basis, opportunities to practice the given competency between assessment moments.

-Students grow and develop in their own time, yet all within regular class time.
-We did not change the time spent in science class nor the number of days in the school year in order to actualize our assessment system.
-By increasing the range of time within which diverse learners can demonstrate chronic patterns of performance, we take a huge step closer to an equitable assessment system.
+By increasing the range of time within which diverse learners can demonstrate chronic patterns of performance, we take a big step closer to an equitable assessment system.